fmrtl73/px/greenplum/README.md

 ```
 kubectl get po -n greenplum -o wide
 ```
-Each segment should run on it's own node because the storage class defines a group label and the scheduler is stork.
+You will see 3 segments running.
+Because the storage class defines 2 replicas and a group name you need 6 nodes to run a highly available 3 segment cluster.
+If you have 6 nodes, each segment should run on it's own node because the storage class defines a group label and the scheduler is stork.